Dateline: Tbilisi, Georgia

 One of the more common misconceptions about dual citizenship and taxes for US citizens is that you can get a second passport, live overseas, and not pay tax.

-While you could feasibly dodge the IRS by hiding overseas with a second passport, it’s illegal – and you will get caught.
+While you could feasibly dodge the IRS by hiding overseas with a second passport for a time, it’s illegal – and you will get caught.

 Most banks in the world are connected to the US through FATCA, so if you lie and pretend you’re not a US citizen, the IRS will get you sooner or later.